silaschk/weatherSolutions/README.md

 1. Clone this repository to your local machine:
 2. Navigate to the project directory:
+3. Open weatherSolutions.sln
-3. Install dependencies using npm:
+4. Install dependencies using npm:
-4. Start project in ISS Express
+5. Start project in ISS Express

 ## Technologies Used
 - .Net Core MVC